I've been at Laurier since July 2010.

 My lab focuses on the electron transport systems of photosynthesis and respiration.
 Our particular interest is alternative proteins involved in putting electrons into or taking electrons out of these systems.
-Current research projects focus on the alternative oxidase, plastoquinol terminal oxidase, and alternative NAD(P)H dehydrogenases of bacteria, fungi, plants and animals.
-We use various techniques to study the molecular, regulatory and functional properties of these enzymes.
-I also have a strong interest in scholarship about women in science and the professional development of graduate students and post-doctoral fellows.
+Current research projects focus on the alternative oxidase, plastoquinol terminal oxidase, and alternative NAD(P)H dehydrogenases of bacteria, fungi, protists, plants and animals.
+We use various techniques to study the molecular, regulatory, and functional properties of these enzymes.
+I also have a strong interest in scholarship about women in science, science communication, and the professional development of graduate students and post-doctoral fellows.

 Undergraduate students interested in conducting an undergraduate research thesis (Biology, Chemistry and Biochemistry, or Health Sciences) should contact me by email at firstname.lastname@example.org.
 I will be recruiting thesis students for September 2024 in February of 2024.